 Wine production has always played an important role in the Viennese economy.
 When Rudolf I laid siege to the city in 1276, for example, one of his more powerful threats was to destroy the local vineyards.

-Today, dozens of (mostly small) wineries produce wine within the city limits on about 630 hectares of land.
-Which might make Vienna the only large city in the world with a major wine growing industry.
+Today, numerous (mostly small) wineries produce wine within the city limits on about 640 hectares of land.
+Which might make Vienna the only large city in the world with a significant wine growing industry.

-Since it’s hard to grow vines on roundabouts, roadsides and high-rise balconies, you might wonder how all that wine production is possible.
+Since growing vines on roundabouts, roadsides and high-rise balconies can pose quite a challenge, you might wonder how all that wine production is possible.

-Its largely down to geographical luck.
-The outer districts in the north and west of the city stretch into sunny hillsides, where the soils are perfect for a diverse mix of grape varieties, and various climatic influences (particularly the course of the Danube river) ensure the right weather conditions.
+The outer districts in the north and west of Vienna stretch into sunny hillsides, where the soils are perfect for a diverse mix of grape varieties.
+Various climatic influences (particularly the course of the Danube river) ensure the right weather conditions, too.

 White wine typically makes up most of the harvest.
 While you’ll find your Chardonnay and Sauvignon Blanc, the commonest grape variety is a fairly local one called Grüner Veltliner, popular in white wine spritzers.